peterbourgon/peter-bourgon-org/src/blog/2015-08-25-nihilist-optimist.md

-{ "title": "The nihilist and optimst programmers" }
+{ "title": "The nihilist and optimist programmers" }
 ---
 The nihilist programmer takes as axiomatic that their product is already broken.
 It is in constant flux, poorly defined, the product of compromise in